-Alcoholic beverages are not required to carry nutrition facts labels.
-The calorie content of alcoholic beverages is often unknown to many people.
-If you are trying to count calories, accounting for your glass of wine at dinner can be a struggle.
+Alcoholic beverages aren't required to carry nutrition facts labels, so the calories in a bottle of wine are a bit of a mystery.
+The calorie content of alcoholic beverages is often unknown to many, but if you're trying to count calories, accounting for your glass of wine at dinner can be a struggle.

 Syrah, Merlot and Cabernet Sauvignon have 122 calories in five fluid ounces, or 610 calories per bottle.
 A Pinot Noir has slightly fewer calories — 121 calories in five fluid ounces, or 605 calories per bottle.

 New to red wines?
 Start with a Zinfandel, considered one of the best wines for beginners.
 A Zinfandel has 129 calories for every five fluid ounces, or 645 calories per bottle.

 Traditionally enjoyed in the warmer months, white wines are served chilled.
 According to the USDA and MyPlate, an average white table wine has 121 calories in five fluid ounces, or 605 calories per bottle.
 Riesling has slightly fewer than average — 118 calories in five fluid ounces, or 590 calories per bottle.